Reducing our impact on the environment

-Our dedicated energy and environment team continually look at ways to make our buildings greener and more energy efficient, through the reduction of carbon and through sustainability practices such as minimising consumption, recycling and protection of natural resources.
+Our energy and environment team, in close liaison with our service delivery partners, continually look at ways to make our buildings greener and more energy efficient, through the reduction of carbon and through sustainability practices such as minimising consumption, recycling and protection of natural resources.

 Telereal Trillium has been accredited to ISO 14001 Environmental Management System (EMS) since 2004, which recognises that we adhere to the very highest standards in environmental management.
 We continually review our environmental systems and processes, and seek to minimise the potential for our business activities to cause harm to the environment.